Programs of Study

 Admission of students with learning support requirements

 Students seeking to enter degree programs must be able to demonstrate that they have met the University System established Learning Support minimum requirements for admission.
-Students who are required to take COMPASS as part of the admissions process may not be eligible for admission if COMPASS scores place them in all three areas of Learning Support.
-Students who do not meet minimum COMPASS scores in each area may not be eligible for admissions.
-The minimum test scores required for admission into any degree program at any University System college or university are as follows:
+The minimum placement indexes required for admission into any degree program at any University System college or university are as follows:

 Requirements for Exempting/Placing in the Program